Romanticism: Polish nationalism and messianism

 Romanticism played an essential role in the national awakening of many Central European peoples lacking their own national states, not least in Poland, which had recently failed to restore its independence when Russia's army crushed the Polish Uprising under Nicholas I. Revival and reinterpretation of ancient myths, customs and traditions by Romantic poets and painters helped to distinguish their indigenous cultures from those of the dominant nations and crystallise the mythography of Romantic nationalism.
 Patriotism, nationalism, revolution and armed struggle for independence also became popular themes in the arts of this period.

 Arguably, the most distinguished Romantic poet of this part of Europe was Adam Mickiewicz, who developed an idea that Poland was the Messiah of Nations, predestined to suffer just as Jesus had suffered to save all the people.
 The Polish self-image as a "Christ among nations" or the martyr of Europe can be traced back to its history of Christendom and suffering under invasions.
 During the periods of foreign occupation, the Catholic Church served as bastion of Poland's national identity and language, and the major promoter of Polish culture.
 The partitions came to be seen in Poland as a Polish sacrifice for the security for Western civilization.
 Adam Mickiewicz wrote the patriotic drama Dziady (directed against the Russians), where he depicts Poland as the Christ of Nations.
 He also wrote "Verily I say unto you, it is not for you to learn civilization from foreigners, but it is you who are to teach them civilization ...
 You are among the foreigners like the Apostles among the idolaters".
-In Books of the Polish Nation and Polish Pilgrimage Mickiewicz detailed his vision of Poland as a Messias and a Christ of Nations, that would save mankind.
-Dziady is known for various interpretation.
-The most known ones are the moral aspect of part II, individualist and romantic message of part IV, as well as deeply patriotic, messianistic and Christian vision in part III of the poem.
+In Books of the Polish Nation and Polish Pilgrimage Mickiewicz detailed his vision of Poland as a Messias and a Christ of Nations that would save mankind.
+Dziady is known for its various interpretations.
+The most known ones are the moral aspect of part II, the individualist and romantic message of part IV, as well as the deeply patriotic, messianistic and Christian vision in part III of the poem.
 Zdzisław Kępiński, however, focuses his interpretation on Slavic pagan and occult elements found in the drama.
-In his book Mickiewicz hermetyczny he writes about hermetic, theosophic and alchemical philosophy on the book as well as Masonic symbols.
+In his book Mickiewicz hermetyczny he writes about hermetic, theosophic and alchemical philosophy in the work as well as Masonic symbols.